Antebellum Billiard Hall

 History of the Billiard Hall

-The Billiard Hall is the oldest part of this unique house.
-Built circa 1850 by David Stanton, whose brother Frederic built 'Stanton Hall', this luxurious stand-alone structure served as the Stanton family's private social gathering place.
-It stood on the grounds of 'The Elms', the David Stanton home, and was later expanded into a house to accommodate his two sons Samuel and Aaron.
-Both Stanton homes 'The Elms' and 'Stanton Hall' have been famous Natchez tour houses for over half a century.
+The Billiard Hall is the oldest part of this Natchez Historic Inn.
+Built circa 1850 by David Stanton, whose brother Frederic built Stanton Hall, this luxurious stand-alone structure served as the Stanton family's private social gathering place.
+It stood on the grounds of David Stanton’s home The Elms, also now a Natchez MS bed and breakfast, and was later expanded into a house to accommodate his two sons Samuel and Aaron.
+Both Stanton homes The Elms and Stanton Hall have been famous tour houses for over three quarters of a century.
+The billiard room was used as a bedroom for most of the 20th century by the Stone family.
+After restoration was undertaken from 1999 to 2003 by the present owner, Joseph B. Stone, the room was reinstated as a billiard room to be used as such by guests at this unique Natchez Historic Inn.

 Natchez MS, Bed and Breakfast at the Stone House

 A view of the rear of the house showing the back wall of the Billiard Hall with two floor-length windows, the original pyramidal roof-line, and part of the colonnaded wrap-around gallery.
+This Natchez Bed and Breakfast includes a Master Bedroom and a Cottage.

 The Billiard Hall becomes a House